Och-Ziff to pay $412 million to settle U.S. foreign bribery charges

 The cases in the U.S. District Court, Eastern District of New York, are U.S. v.
 OZ Africa Management GP LLC, No. 16-cr-00515, and U.S. v.
 Och-Ziff Capital Management Group LLC, No. 16-cr-00516.

-(Refiled to correct reporting line to include last name of reporter Joel Schectman)

-(Reporting by Nate Raymond in New York; additional reporting by Sarah N. Lynch and Joel Schectman in Washington and Anthony Lin in New York; Editing by Jeffrey Benkoe, Chizu Nomiyama and Bernard Orr)
+(Reporting by Nate Raymond in New York; Additional reporting by Sarah N. Lynch and Joel Schectman in Washington and Anthony Lin in New York; Editing by Jeffrey Benkoe, Chizu Nomiyama and Edwina Gibbs)